mendix/docs/content/en/docs/deployment/mendix-cloud-deploy/pipelines.md

 If you try to add a dependent step without the step that creates the output it depends on, a validation error will display and prompt you to add the missing step first.
 {{% /alert %}}

-These pipeline steps use pipeline variables to reference values across pipelines in a Mendix app project.
+These pipeline steps use pipeline variables to reference values across pipelines in a Mendix app.
 Variables are indicated with a `$` sign and generally use the format `$StepName.OutputName`.
 There are two types of variables:

 1. Mendix-defined variables

     * These are provided by Mendix.
 Every pipeline step results in some outputs which can be referenced in subsequent steps.
-For example, Publish uses the output of Build as $Build.DeploymentPackage.
-Similarly, Deploy uses $Publish.DeploymentPackage to deploy to the selected environment.
+For example, Publish uses the output of Build as `$Build.DeploymentPackage`.
+Similarly, Deploy uses `$Publish.DeploymentPackage` to deploy to the selected environment.
 Click **Outputs** inside a Pipeline **Designs** tab to view a step’s output variables.
-    * The scope of these variables is specific to a particular pipeline design within a Mendix project.
+    * The scope of these variables is specific to a particular pipeline design within a Mendix app.

 2. User-defined variables

-    * These are defined by project members who have access to create pipelines using the **Variables** tab.
-These user-defined variables can be used to easily reference values such as API Keys, third-party tool’s project IDs, and more.
+    * These are defined by app members who have access to create pipelines using the **Variables** tab.
+These user-defined variables can be used to easily reference values such as API Keys, third-party tool’s app IDs, and more.
-    * The scope of these variables is project-wide, so any user of the project can create and access them, and any pipeline in the project can configure them.
+    * The scope of these variables extends across the apps, so any app user can create and access them, and any pipeline in the app can configure them.

 ### Saving, Activating, and Deactivating a Pipeline